Koopman-based generalization bound: New aspect for full-rank weights: Introduction

-} Surprisingly, the determinant factor tells us that if the singular values of $W_j$ are large, the bound gets small.
-It is tight when the condition number of $W_j$, i.e., the ratio of the largest and the smallest singular values, is small, \red{especially, when $W_j$ is orthogonal.
-In this case, the factor $\Vert W_j\Vert^{s_{j-1}}/\opn{det}(W_j^*W_j)^{1/4}$ reduces to $1$.
+Surprisingly, the determinant factor tells us that if the singular values of $W_j$ are large, the bound gets small.
+It is tight when the condition number of $W_j$, i.e., the ratio of the largest and the smallest singular values, is small.
+Especially, when $W_j$ is orthogonal, \red{$G_j=1$} and the factor $\Vert W_j\Vert^{s_{j-1}}/\opn{det}(W_j^*W_j)^{1/4}$ reduces to $1$.
 We can interpret that $W_j$ transforms signals in certain directions, which makes it easy for the network to extract features of data.
 Networks with orthogonal weight matrices have been proposed~\citep{maduranga19,wang20,li21}.
-Our bound also justifies the generalization property of these networks.}
+Our bound also justifies the generalization property of these networks.

-\red{In addition to providing a new perspective, we can combine our bound with existing bounds.
+In addition to providing the new perspective, we can combine our bound with existing bounds.
 In other words, our bound can be a complement to existing bounds. \citet{goldblum20} pointed out that the rank of the weight matrix tends to be large near the input layer, but be small near the output layer.
-By adopting our bound for lower layers and existing bounds for higher layers, we obtain a tight bound that takes the role of each layer into account.}

-The determinant factor comes from Koopman operators.
+By adopting our bound for lower layers and existing bounds for higher layers, we obtain a tight bound that takes the role of each layer into account.
+The determinant factors come from Koopman operators.
 Koopman operator is a linear operator defined by the composition of functions.
 It has been investigated for analyzing dynamical systems and time-series data generated from dynamical systems~\citep{koopman31,mezic12,kawahara16,ishikawa18,klus17,hashimoto20,giannakis20,blunton22}.
 Its theoretical aspects also have been studied~\citep{das21,ikeda22-2,ikeda22,ishikawa23}.
 Connections between Koopman operators and neural networks have also been discussed.
 For example, efficient learning algorithms are proposed by describing the learning dynamics of the parameters of neural networks by Koopman operators~\citep{redman22,dogra20}. \citet{lusch17} applied neural networks to identifying eigenfunctions of Koopman operators to extract features of dynamical systems. \citet{konishi23} applied Koopman operators to analyze equilibrium models.
 On the other hand, in this paper, we represent the composition structure of neural networks using Koopman operators, and apply them to analyzing the complexity of neural networks from an operator-theoretic perspective.